Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

 - Sexual partners who have engaged in high-risk sexual behavior or have had an STI

-Too much growth of normal bacteria in the vagina (bacterial vaginosis) can also lead to cervical infection.
-The vagina normally contains both healthy bacteria and unhealthy bacteria.
-BV occurs when more unhealthy bacteria grow than healthy bacteria.
+Too much growth of some bacteria that normally are present in the vagina (bacterial vaginosis) can also lead to cervical infection.

 There may be no symptoms.
 If symptoms are present, these may include: